Hit the trail with comfy, dry, and fashionable feet

 - Added traction line to help foot placement

 Dublin Ladies Pinnacle II

-have a loyal following for good reason!
+These boots have a loyal following for good reason!
 They’re comfortable, waterproof, adjustable, and moisture wicking.
 They’re nice and tall, too, so they give your leg some protection from hazards on the trail without requiring half chaps.

 - Tall, eliminates need for half chaps

 - May be too warm for hot weather

 - Sometimes tricky to find the right size

 Men need great boots as much as the ladies, and the Tony Lama Bingham boots definitely deliver!
 They have a classy and understated square toe, while the insole and heel are both designed for all-day comfort!